 COMMON BRAND NAME(S): Dolophine, Methadose

 WARNING: Methadone has a high risk for abuse.
 It can also cause severe, possibly fatal, breathing problems and heartbeat problems.
 These problems are more likely to happen when this medication is first started, or when you are switching from another narcotic drug to methadone, or when the dose is increased.
 Breathing problems from methadone may not happen right away after taking a dose.
 Most heartbeat problems have happened in people using large doses of methadone for pain relief, but this problem can also occur in people taking smaller doses to treat narcotic drug addiction.
 Do not increase your dose or take this medication more often than directed.
 Get medical help right away if you notice unusual slow/shallow breathing, fast/irregular heartbeat, severe dizziness, or fainting.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get medical help right away.

-USES: This medication is used to treat moderate to severe ongoing pain (such as due to cancer).
+USES: This medication is used to treat severe ongoing pain (such as due to cancer).
 Methadone belongs to a class of drugs known as narcotic (opiate) analgesics.
 It works in the brain to change how your body feels and responds to pain.

 This medication is also used to treat addiction to narcotic drugs (such as heroin) as part of an approved treatment program.
 It helps prevent withdrawal symptoms caused by stopping other narcotic drugs.

 Read the Medication Guide and Patient Information Leaflet if available from your pharmacist before you start using methadone and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth on a regular schedule as directed by your doctor and not as needed for sudden (breakthrough) pain.
 You may take this drug with or without food.
 If you have nausea, it may help to take this drug with food.
 Ask your doctor or pharmacist about other ways to decrease nausea (such as lying down for 1 to 2 hours with as little head movement as possible).